GoodforGod/micronaut-template/README.md

-# Micronaut Library Template
+# Micronaut Template

-Template for Micronaut 2 library for Java 11+.
+Template for Micronaut 2 service for Java 11+.